AntonAntonich/Guitar-School/README.md

 Description.
 </h2>
 <p>
-Guitar school is a resource, where persons cuold study guitar playing online.
+Guitar school is a resource, where persons could study guitar playing online.
 <br>
-Also, tutors culd work as freelancers.
+Also, tutors could work as freelancers.
 <br>
-To become a member of that school person should pass registration procedure, by entering personal data and activate account by following ctivation link in email message.
+To become a member of that school person should pass registration procedure, by entering personal data and activate account by following activation link in email message.
 <br>
 Interaction between tuttors and students controls administrator.
 Appllication emitate money transaction.